Samuel Wagan Watson

-Early life
+Early life and education

-Samuel Wagan Watson was born in Brisbane and is of Munanjali and Germanic descent.
-His father is the novelist and political activist, Sam Watson.
-Watson grew up in Caboolture West and completed his secondary studies at Morayfield State High School, with his sister Nicole, a lawyer.
-In his youth, Watson enjoyed fishing and diving off the end of a jetty in Brisbane with friends.
+Samuel Wagan Watson was born in Brisbane and is of Aboriginal (Munanjali and Birri Gubba), Irish, German, and Dutch descent.
+His father is novelist and political activist Sam Watson (1952–2019).

-Career
+He grew up in the Mt Gravatt area of Brisbane, and as a child frequently accompanied his parents to protests.
+He enjoyed rock music, particularly Janis Joplin and the Doobie Brothers, and aspired to be a rock musician.

+Watson lived in the Sunshine Coast area for a while, and early jobs included as salesman, film technician, and law clerk for the 1987 Royal Commission into Aboriginal Deaths in Custody.
+Watson moved back to Brisbane when he started writing as a career.

+Writing career

-Watson originally was known as an author of short stories, however changed focus to poetry after many rejections from companies.
-Watson's shift was inspired by one such company noting that his writing contained good poetic elements.
-Watson's first poems were in sonnet form, in contrast to the free verse of his current style.
-The themes of his poetry range from observations of everyday experience, to the effects of colonisation in a vividly direct, almost tactile, language.
+Watson wrote short stories, but changed focus to poetry, inspired by one of several companies that reject his drafts noting that his writing contained good poetic elements.
+His first poems were in sonnet form, later changing to free verse style.
+The themes of his poetry range from observations of everyday experience, to the effects of colonisation.

 In the late 1990s, Watson was invited to participate in a Brisbane City Council project to raise awareness of the Boondall Wetlands, alongside fellow poets Brett Dionysius and Liz Hall-Downs.
-The project was set up to bring together historians, poets, photographers, environmentalists and designers and show the cultural history of the Wetlands, both the local indigenous history and the experiences of European settlers.
+The project was set up to bring together historians, poets, photographers, environmentalists and designers and show the cultural history of the Wetlands, both the local Indigenous history and the experiences of European settlers.
 In 2000 an audio CD was produced of the three poets' work, called Blackfellas Whitefellas Wetlands.
 The very different voices and focus of the poets worked together to create a sense or place and of history.

-His 2004 poetry collection Smoke Encrypted Whispers has been set to music by 23 Brisbane-based composers, who each wrote a two-minute piece to respond to a particular poem.
-The project was commissioned by the clarinetist Paul Dean, who conducted a recording of the work featuring soprano Margaret Schindler and the Southern Cross Soloists, with Ron Haddrick narrating.
+His 2004 poetry collection Smoke Encrypted Whispers was set to music by 23 Brisbane-based composers, who each wrote a two-minute piece to respond to a particular poem.
+The project was commissioned by the clarinettist Paul Dean, who conducted a recording of the work featuring soprano Margaret Schindler and the Southern Cross Soloists, with Ron Haddrick narrating.
+One of the pieces, entitled "Die dunkle erde", was devised with composers Stephen Leek and William Barton, with Barton playing didgeridoo.
+The piece blended German Gothic horror and Aboriginal culture, and was performed by Watson and Barton on The Music Show.

+He performed as a singer for the first time in 2007, with Leah Flanagan, at the Newcastle National Young Writers Festival in Newcastle.
+In 2008, he appeared at the Sydney Writers' Festival.

-The Japanese Aeronautical Exploration Agency has commissioned Watson to write some haiku to keep Japanese astronauts amused on the International Space Station.
+The Japanese Aeronautical Exploration Agency commissioned Watson to write some haiku to keep Japanese astronauts amused on the International Space Station.

-Watson is currently touring Australia and delivering poetry courses in various schools, such as Brisbane Grammar School, as a writer in residence.
+Watson has worked as a writer and script developer for 98.9FM Murri Country radio station in Brisbane.
+He also works on various community projects, is often invited as a guest speaker, and facilitates workshops and mentors young writers and other creative artists.

+Festivals

+Watson has appeared at numerous literary festivals, including: